pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ### Upsert mode

 For append-only tables, the upsert mode defaults to `NONE`.
-To enable the upsert, set the `mode` to `FULL` for the full update.
-In the future, Pinot plans to add the partial update support.
+To enable the full upsert, set the `mode` to `FULL` for the full update.
 For example:

-{% code title="upsert mode" %}
+{% code title="upsert mode: full" %}
 ```javascript
 {
   "upsertConfig": {